sahillihas/chunkator/README.md

 # Chunkator - Chunk It Right!

-Welcome to **Chunkator**, your go-to open-source Python library for accurate and efficient sentence segmentation.
+Welcome to **Chunkator**, your go-to open-source Python library for accurate and efficient sentence chunking.
 Built to outperform traditional tools like NLTK, LangChain, and LlamaIndex, Chunkator handles complex text structures with ease, making it a reliable choice for all your text processing needs.

 ---